radenghazyalvaro/radenghazyalvaro/README.md

 ---

 ### 🚀 About Me
-Raden Hayfa Ghazy Alvaro is a Software Engineer and Full-Stack Developer proficient in multiple languages, including HTML, CSS, PHP, Python, JavaScript, TypeScript, C++, and C#.
-Experienced in both independent and collaborative environments, demonstrating high adaptability and a passion for emerging technologies.
+Raden Hayfa Ghazy Alvaro is a Software Engineer and Full-Stack Developer with strong proficiency in multiple programming languages, including HTML, CSS, PHP, Python, JavaScript, TypeScript, C++, and C#.
+He has experience working both independently and collaboratively in team environments, demonstrating adaptability and a strong passion for learning new technologies.

+As a graduate specializing in Software Engineering from SMK Bakti Idhata, he possesses solid technical foundations combined with excellent communication, public relations, and presentation skills.
+Known for his ability to clearly convey technical concepts, he consistently delivers high-quality solutions and contributes effectively to every project he undertakes.

 * 💡 **Core Interests:** Blockchain & AI integration.
 * 🏆 **Key Achievements:** 8 national gold medals in IT competitions.